sabir-jamia/Programming-Concepts/README.md

 # Programming-Concepts
-This repository cotains blogs/articles explaining some useful concepts in different programming languages.
+This repository cotains links to blogs/articles explaining some useful concepts in different programming languages.